Cargo iQ Master Operating Plan (MOP)

 The global air cargo standard

-C2K Members initially developed the C2K Master Operating Plan (MOP) to support implementation of quality management processes and metrics, using standard approaches.
+Cargo iQ Members initially developed the Master Operating Plan (MOP) to support implementation of quality management processes and metrics, using standard approaches.
 The MOP describes the key processes and sub-processes involved in transporting air cargo from shipper to consignee in a systematic and harmonized manner.

-The C2K MOP includes specific information related to the implementation of the C2K Quality Management System.
+The Cargo iQ MOP includes specific information related to the implementation of the Cargo iQ Quality Management System.
 It enables industry-wide process control and reporting that in turn drives constant improvement and corrective action systems.
-Download the C2K MOP Executive Summary (pdf) for an overview of the history and contents of the document.
+Download the Cargo iQ MOP Management Summary (pdf) for an overview of the history and contents of the document.

 Industry Master Operating Plan